AlekEagle/cumulonimbus-docs/src/index.md

     details: API endpoints are easy to use and intuitive.
   - title: Open Source
     details: Anyone can access the source code and make their own spinoff of the service!
-  - title: The only file sharing platform out there.
+  - title: The only file hosting platform out there.
     details: Trust me, I'm a documentation page, how could I lie to you?
-Just don't Google file sharing platforms please.
+Just don't Google file hosting platforms please.
 footer: Made by Alek Evans with ❤️
 ---